What is Ceftriaxone?

 Missed Dose

 As soon as you remember, take your dose.
-Take just one dose if you remember just a few hours before the next scheduled dose.
-Never try to make up for missed doses by taking two doses at once.
-This could have dangerous consequences.
+If you remember just a few hours before the next scheduled dose, take just one dose.
+Do not try to make up for missed doses by taking two doses at a time; this could have dangerous consequences.

 Warnings for serious health conditions